Blobscan/blobscan/apps/docs/src/app/docs/indexer/page.md

 3. Set the [environment variables](https://github.com/Blobscan/blobscan-indexer.rs/blob/master/.env.example).

 The indexer interacts with other services (such as the execution and consensus clients).
-In a system where the defaults are not correct, they can be configured by using environment variables or by creating a `.env` file.
+They can be configured by using environment variables or by creating a `.env` file.
 You can use the `.env.example` file as a reference.

 ```bash